-Up until class 5 the school follows the Satya Bharti School system which is activity-based learning aimed at improving the overall scholastic experience.
+Primary school follows the Satya Bharti school system, which focuses on activity-based learning aimed at improving the overall scholastic experience.
 Senior school’s curriculum involves core academics as well as personality development.

-PPES also has a comprehensive sports program (pic called sports program) where all the students are encouraged to participate in at least one sport.
+PPES also has a comprehensive sports program where all the students are encouraged to participate in at least one sport.
 PPES also organises a marathon every year in Anupshahr to address the right of girls to participate in sports.

 In order to bring the students of PPES at par with students from more privileged backgrounds, PPES has built four labs that offer children a hands on experience and not limit their knowledge to just books.